mike-sand/MoyaSand/README.md

     }
 ```

-If the provider type does not match the type returned as Any from the parser, a jsonParsing error will be thrown.
+If the provider type does not match the type returned as `Any` from the parser, a jsonParsing error will be thrown.

 ## MoyaProvider+GenericRequest

 Eliminates response handling from completion blocks by passing a parser closure.

-Adds a generic method to MoyaProvider that takes a parser that converts a `Response` to `T` and then passes that `T` to a completion block as a Result.
+This extension adds a generic method to MoyaProvider that takes a parser that converts a `Response` to `T` and then passes that `T` to a completion block as a Result.

 `request<T>(_ target: Target, parser: (Response) throws -> T, completion: (Result<T, MoyaError>) -> Void) -> Cancellable`